ARM-software/gator/README_Streamline.txt

 	ARMv7_Cortex_A9  breakpoint  software  tracepoint
 To work around the issue try upgrading to a later kernel or comment out the gator_events_perf_pmu_cpu_init(gator_cpu, type); call in gator_events_perf_pmu.c

-There is a bug in some Linux kernels where an Oops may occurs when using userspace gator and a core is offlined.
+There is a bug in some Linux kernels where an Oops may occur when using userspace gator and a core is offlined.
 The fix was merged into mainline in 3.14-rc5, see http://git.kernel.org/tip/e3703f8cdfcf39c25c4338c3ad8e68891cca3731, and as been backported to older kernels.

 If you see this error when using SELinux, ex: Android 4.4 or later
 	# ./gatord